Credit Union Risk Management Software

 External risks can include exchange rates, interest rates, natural disasters, and loss of funds due to theft, which typically cannot be controlled.

-While it may be beneficial for a credit union to have a strategy to deal with external risks, it is unlikely that any kind of risk management will completely nullify all these external risks.
+While it may be beneficial for a credit union to have a strategy to deal with external risks, it is unlikely that any risk management will completely nullify all these external risks.

 What are the major risks facing credit unions today?

 According to the National Association of Federally-Insured Credit Unions (NAFCU), there are 7 types of risks credit unions can expect to manage.
 Properly managing risks is a critical aspect of compliance and financial success.
-In an extremely risky industry, credit unions should invest extra resources into ensuring they have a sound risk management process.
+In an extremely risky industry, credit unions should invest extra resources to ensure a sound risk management process.
 The 7 major risks include:

 - Credit risk